 DHCP Displays any reservation entries.
 Displays the host name Reservations List: (name of your computer or device), MAC Address, and IP address.

 Enable: Check to enable the reservation.

 Edit: Click the edit icon to make changes to the reservation entry.

-Delete: Click to remove the reservation from the list.
+Delete: Click on the trash can icon to remove the reservation from the list.